Regret Optimality of Sample Average Approximation for Data-Driven Newsvendor Problems: A General Optimization Perspective: Introduction

+{\bf Contribution I: general optimization perspective.} We explore the structural properties of the linear-cost newsvendor model under different conditions on demand distributions and abstract them into corresponding convexity assumptions, thereby formulating a general sequential stochastic optimization problem.
+This framework enables our subsequent analysis to move beyond the specific newsvendor problems.
+Consequently, our analysis can capture how general structural properties of the objective function influence the problem, and also offer insights into further research on data-driven inventory management.
+This framework models a general sequential stochastic optimization problem, which exhibits both global and local strong convexity in the objective function.
+Reducing to the linear-cost newsvendor problem, the framework covers the problem under local and global minimal separation conditions \citep{lin22datadriven}, as well as a variety of other classical overage/underage cost formulations (see Section~\ref{subsec:example-nvp} for more discussions).

+We establish the regret rate optimality of SAA for the general sequential stochastic optimization problem under both global and local strong convexity of the cost objective function as follows.

-\underline{\bf Technical Contribution I:} On the upper bound side, we prove that SAA enjoys \(\mathcal{O}(\log T/\alpha + 1/ (\alpha\beta))\) regret under the \((\alpha,\beta)\)-local strong convexity condition.
-Compared with the upper bound $\O(\log T/(\alpha\beta))$ established by \cite{lin22datadriven}, our result demonstrates that the regret performance of SAA is only influenced by $\alpha$ in the long run, and the width $\beta$ only affects the regret in the early periods.
-This insight enhances our understanding of how objective functions' local properties affect the long-term regret performance of decision-making strategies.
+{\bf Contribution II: regret analysis techniques and insights.} For the aforementioned general optimization problem, we prove that SAA enjoys \(\mathcal{O}(\log T/\alpha + 1/ (\alpha\beta))\) regret under the \((\alpha,\beta)\)-local strong convexity condition.
+Compared with the upper bound $\O(\log T/(\alpha\beta))$ established by \cite{lin22datadriven}, our result demonstrates that the regret of SAA is only influenced by $\alpha$ in the long run, and the width $\beta$ only affects the regret in the early periods.
+This insight enhances our understanding of how the local convexity properties of objective functions affect the long-term regret performance of decision-making strategies.